 “By giving guidance on the revenue margin it enables the analyst community to model more accurately their forecast numbers and this helps to prevent having real outliers in the consensus numbers.”

 “Several years ago, the company missed revenue estimates and guidance multiple times.
 The guidance policies since that time have been conservative (under-promise and over-deliver) based on many conversations with the buy-side.”

-“We try to make sure on certain industry-wide metrics (capital efficiency, production growth %, etc.) that we keep up to the top players according to analysts’ estimates.”
+“We try to make sure on certain industry-wide metrics (capital efficiency, production growth percentage, etc.) that we keep up to the top players according to analysts’ estimates.”

 “Where they were having difficulty making estimates, we provided additional guidance points to improve their ability to forecast as well as enhanced the actual detail we report quarterly.”